delftswa/delftswa.github.io/chapters/kodi/index.md

 #### 7.3.
 Evolution Tradeoffs

 Removing legacy code from the project must be done with high precaution since this code can be deeply integrated into the overall code.
 Therefore refactoring would be required to untangle it and to make this deletion possible.
-Different types of legacy code could be categorized into categories, code that is not used anymore, selective code that is only used by some older devices and code that is still used but better alternatives are available in for example the add-on repository.
+Different types of legacy code could be categorised into categories, code that is not used anymore, selective code that is only used by some older devices and code that is still used but better alternatives are available in for example the add-on repository.
 Only code that is not used can be removed without drawbacks.
 Code that is only used by some legacy devices needs to be examine more closely.
 An assessment should be made of the specific devices that use the involved part of the code.
 Then an estimation of the required effort, magnitude of the change divided by de estimated required time needed, should be made.
 As result of that support of the specified device could be removed by removing the corresponding code.

 There is a certain trade-off that on keeping support the devices resulting in a broader audience versus the ability to maintain the project code and be able to easily add new features.
 As stated before, older devices lack the benefit of new hardware support innovations therefore keeping the support results in a more complex [variability model](#6-variability-view---the-effort-to-broaden-audience) that is harder to maintain.
 The last category a review has to be done of the devices that can upgrade to the new and potentially better alternative.
 This will mean that Kodi will move forward to a new innovation level, but if only a few users could make the transition, than replacing and removing the code would make no sense.
-Moving functionality to the add-ons can further minimize the size of the Kodi core.
+Moving functionality to the add-ons can further minimise the size of the Kodi core.
 By creating a variability model a map can be made of the parts that depend on each other.
 This is an important step because moving some features from a higher level in the model to the add-ons could possibly break features that depends on this.

 So there is a need to make a tradeoff of having a more stable and better maintainable core versus probably more effort to keep the system stable and maintainable after the users adds a lot of plugins (what is the driven power behind Kodi).
 Most add-ons are created by third-party developers meaning it becomes harder to cooperate in one place and base new features on top of other features.